widderslainte/uod/11_campaigns/jungle_hexcrawl/spellbook_maetah_witch.md

 #### Foeretch
 Magician, 2st Level - _Precept of Fury_
 Duration: Instantaneous
 Range: 100'

+Causes foe with range to vomiting up blood and bile, and requires a save vs spells.
+If failed they take 2d6 points of damage and can act in the next round as they drog to their knees in agony.
+A successful saving throw results in half damage and allows the target to act normally.